ProxToMe/proxtome-ia-am-custom-auth-module/README.md

-# OpenAM Sample Custom Authentication Module
+# ProxToMe IA Custom Authentication Module

 ## Warning
 **This code is not supported by ForgeRock and it is your responsibility to verify that the software is suitable and safe for use.**

 ## About

-*An OpenAM Sample Custom Authentication Module*

-For instructions on using this sample authentication module with OpenAM, see the section
+For instructions on installing and using this custom authentication module with OpenAM, see the section
 *Customizing Authentication Modules* in the *OpenAM Developer's Guide*.

+**Use this module in a Chain**

+This module is intended to be used only in a *Chain*, where one of the preceeding modules of the *Chain* has already provided the User's username.

 * * *